riccardopinosio/DDB_AI/README.md

-# DDB_AI
+# AI for business - practicals
-Materials for the course "AI for business" - master in digital driven business, HvA
+Materials for the practical sessions of the course "AI for business".
+Master in digital driven business, HvA.